Conference Program

 Session Chair: Prof. Bette Liu

-Orator: Dr Jeremy McAnulty, Executive Director of Health Protection NSW at the NSW Ministry of Health.
+Orator: Dr Jeremy McAnulty Public Health Physician, formerly Executive Director of Health Protection NSW at the NSW Ministry of Health

-We are encouraging delegates to wear their favourite football colours / outfit.
+We are encouraging delegates to wear their favourite teams colours / outfit.

 Day 3 - Wednesday 17 June 2026